Should I switch to a half-hourly tariff in the UK? (June 2026 guide)

 - Moving high-consumption tasks into off-peak blocks

-- Automating schedules with timers and smart plugs
+- Automating schedules with timers, smart plugs and app control

-- For EVs: charging mainly in low-rate windows
+- For EVs and batteries: charging mainly in low-rate windows

 Common risks and “gotchas”

-- Higher rates during peak hours can increase bills if behaviour doesn’t change
+- Peak-hour rates can rise above the cap if behaviour doesn’t change

-- Standing charges can vary by supplier and region
+- Standing charges vary by supplier and region

 How to compare fairly (so you don’t switch and regret it)

-- Start with your current annual cost (from your latest bill or account).
+- Start with your current annual cost from your latest bill or online account.

-- Compare against a good fixed tariff as a baseline for stability.
+- Benchmark against a good fixed tariff at or below the 26.11p/kWh cap for stability.

-- Check exit fees and contract terms before switching.
+- Check exit fees and contract terms on both options before switching.

-If you’re risk-averse, look for tariffs with set off-peak windows rather than fully dynamic half-hourly pricing.
-You still benefit from timing your usage, but with clearer expectations.
+If you’re risk-averse, choose tariffs with set off-peak windows rather than fully dynamic pricing.
+You still benefit from timing your usage, but with clearer, more predictable rates.
+See more on cutting your energy bills.

 Eligibility: can I get a half-hourly tariff?

-Availability depends on your meter setup and the supplier.
-Most UK half-hourly domestic tariffs require a smart meter capable of sending regular readings.
+Availability depends on your meter and the supplier.
+Almost all UK half-hourly domestic tariffs require a smart meter sending regular half-hourly readings — usually a SMETS2 meter, or a SMETS1 meter that has been enrolled and is communicating.

 Smart meter installed

-You’re likely eligible, subject to the meter communicating reliably and supplier support.
+You’re likely eligible, as long as the meter communicates reliably and your supplier supports the tariff.

 Complex meter types